Community Information - COVID-19

 General Coronavirus information

-For specific up-to-date information or advice about Coronavirus (COVID-19) visit the Victorian Government Department of Health and Human Services (DHHS) website.
-Their information is regularly updated and provides specific health and medical advice, including targeted information for:
+Information is regularly updated and provides specific health and medical advice, including targeted information for:

 Information about travel restrictions is on the Smartraveller website.